 All Life Together fellows live in intentional Christian community for ten months.
 Fellows create their community’s Rule of Life, or living house covenant, to continually shape a healthy rhythm of fellowship, self-care, and communal worship.
 Fellows share a community meal together each Monday evening and meet three Friday mornings a month with Prayer Partners.
 Prayer Partners are volunteers--Life Together alumni, priests, spiritual directors, and friends of the program--who accompany our fellows in deepening their learning and spiritual growth as a community.

-Fellows live in one of five intentional community houses located in Boston, Fall River, and Lawrence.
-Our three Boston houses are centrally located and accessible by public transportation (the "T").
-They include The Episcopal Chaplaincy at Harvard in Cambridge (Micah Fellows), St. Luke’s and St. Margaret’s House in Allston (Emmaus Fellows), and The Episcopal Chaplaincy at Boston University (Micah Fellows).
+Fellows live in one of four intentional community houses located in Boston and Lawrence.
+Our three Boston houses are accessible by public transportation (the "T").
+They include The Hill House at St. Michael's Episcopal Church in Milton, St. Luke’s and St. Margaret’s House in Allston, and The Episcopal Chaplaincy at Boston University in Brookline.
 The latter also serves as the program headquarters, with offices and training space.
-South Coast fellows live together in Fall River, while the Esperanza fellows live together in Lawrence.
+Esperanza fellows live together in Lawrence.

 During orientation and subsequent trainings, fellows learn contemplative worship composed of sacred chant, Lectio Divina scriptural meditation, centering prayer, and silence.
 Life Together’s SOFIA worship style was developed in partnership with the Leadership Development Initiative, and was especially influenced by the teachings of Episcopal priest and Christian contemplative, the Rev. Cythnia Bourgeault.
 Fellows have the opportunity to experiment with contemplative practices in their intentional communities and to lead worship in trainings throughout the year.